pyiron/pyiron_module_template/docs/README.md

 At a minimum, we suggest creating a meaningful example notebook in the `notebooks/` directory and creating a MyBinder badge so that people can quickly and easily explore your work.

 You can also edit the docs for your package by modifying `docs/index.rst`.
-By default, only a simple API section is included.
+By default, this README is used as the landing page, and a simple API section is automatically generated.

 ## Publishing your package